Alexis-Varin/RightOmicsTools/README.md

-You can get started with `RightSeuratTools` by following the [tutorial vignette](https://alexis-varin.github.io/RightSeuratTools/articles/RightSeuratTools.html) which will guide you through package installation as well as briefly showing some basic examples of the functions available.
+You can get started with `RightSeuratTools` by following the [tutorial vignette](https://alexis-varin.github.io/RightSeuratTools/articles/RightSeuratTools.html) which will guide you through package installation as well as showing some examples of the functions available.

 ## Vignettes